 As we have many clients that operate in the construction industry, we have developed specialised products to suit the needs of these clients.
 These products provide comprehensive cover from rated insurers and are competitively priced.
 When we believe these products suit your risks and requirements, we will only offer you these products unless you request otherwise.
 When we design specific products we often act under a binder or agency agreement with the insurer.
 When we act in this capacity we are acting as an agent of the insurer and we will tell you when we are acting for an insurer in this way.

 All conflicts of interest are raised in a committee format.
 We discuss them and where possible avoid them.
 Some conflicts of interest are unavoidable.
 If this is the case, then we manage them.
 We disclose them in a register along with the method of managing the conflict.
 Our employees are trained in how to manage these conflicts.

 We are committed to protecting your privacy.
 We use the information you provide to advise about and assist with your insurance needs.
 We provide your information to insurance companies and agents that provide insurance quotes and offer insurance terms to you or the companies that deal with your insurance claim (such as loss assessors and claims administrators).
 Your information may be given to an overseas insurer (like Lloyd’s of London) if we are seeking insurance terms from an overseas insurer, or to reinsurers who are located overseas.
 We will try to tell you where those companies are located at the time of advising you.
 We do not trade, rent or sell your information.
-If you wish to look at your file, please ask us.
-We will make arrangements for you to do so.
+If you wish to look at your file, please ask us and we will make arrangements for you to do so.